Swagathon/crust-backend-service/README.md

 The entire database is on a decentralized network using crust and ipfs technology.

 Data.html is pulling all the names of the sponsors along with the websites using the sponsors list in the project.

+IPFS Node hosted locally at the moment, crust is being used as the main online database.